 Stage directions with regard to action and props are considered at the conductor’s discretion.
 Essentially, this work seeks to gather musicians (and actors) around a sacred space to tell the story of John the Baptist.
 Dramatic considerations are encouraged to deepen the storytelling experience for the audience.

-The organ required for this work is preferably a three manual instrument in a grand space.
+The organ required for this work is preferably a three or four manual instrument in a grand space.
 If available, a smaller chancel organ may be used for the accompaniments leaving only the voluntaries to be played at the main organ.
 The voluntaries serve as points of meditation (or overtures) and are played before the commencement of each scene.
 The final voluntary at the conclusion of scene 6 may also serve as a retiring processional for the ensemble.

 Frederick Frahm, 2022

 Order a Choir Score (in preparation, please inquire)